Home » National Parks » Key Biscayne National Park » A Guide to the Best 9 Things to do in Key Biscayne National Park

 I recommend bringing food, snacks and drinks for a picnic by the water.
 There are no concessions on-site or on the island tours.
 Additionally, bring water in a refillable water bottlesunscreenbug repellentbinoculars, and a camera.
 There is a Walgreen’s in Homestead If you forget sunscreen or bug spray.
 A water refilling station is on the lower level of the visitor center.
 I suggest bringing a swim or wet suit, towel, and hat if you plan to do snorkel, kayak, or canoe tours.

-2. Key Biscayne Institute Tours
+2. Go on a Key Biscayne Institute Tour

 To get a good appreciation of what Key Biscayne offers, I highly recommend taking a tour.
 The Key Biscayne Institute is an approved of National Park Service concessionaire that can provide boat tours.
 The Key Biscayne Institute has a few different tours to offer the visitor.
 The tour desk is on the 2nd level of the Visitor Center.